→ NEWSLETTER

 ABOUT

-Stitching from her workshop in Cardiff Bay, Ophelia often reflects on her grandfather, who worked in the same space before her as a carpenter specializing in restoration.
-Surrounded by his unfinished pieces, she considers themes of legacy, the passing on of skills, and the influence of her West African and Portuguese heritage on her creations — a dialogue between past and present.
+Working from her studio in Cardiff Bay – a place shaped by global trade, migration and the city’s multicultural docklands – Ophelia often reflects on her grandfather, who worked in the same space as a carpenter.
+Surrounded by his unfinished work, she considers legacy, the passing on of skills, and the influence of her Cabo Verdean heritage, creating on ongoing dialogue between past and present.

 FILM